Basics of Linked List

 The smallest unit of a Linked List is defined by a Node or whatever you want to name it but Node is the convention.

-This is how you can defined a Node object in Java:
+This is how you can define a Node object in Java:

 1. Value that it will hold.